briandipalma/flux-ideas/README.md

 It is also easier to reason about and test pure functions as opposed to stateful stores.
 This approach also deals with server side rendering issues as previous requests state isn't stored in the stores instead each request is provided with a clean state tree.

+## State tree

+You cannot use a flat array or a simple flat-ish object (one or two levels of data properties) to store the state for a complex application or component.
+Such an approach won't scale.
+Complex UIs are trees of components each a reflection of their state.
+The backing datastructure used to store the app or component state should acknowledge this reality.
+Like many datastructure problems in computer science the answer is to use a tree.